New to St. Andrew’s?

 During the Service

-Towards the middle of the service the priest will say, “The peace of the Lord be always with you!” and the congregation replies, “And also with you.”
-What follows is a joyful, sometimes noisy time of everyone saying hello to each other, with the phrase, “Peace be with you!”
-Folks get out of their seats, shake hands, hug, and say hello.
+Toward the middle of the service the priest will say, “The peace of the Lord be always with you!” and the congregation replies, “And also with you.”
+What follows is a joyful, sometimes noisy time of everyone saying hello to each other with the phrase, “Peace be with you!”
+Folks get out of their seats, shake hands, hug and say hello.

 Next, the ushers collect the offering.
 We want you to feel welcome as our guest with no pressure to give, so don’t feel as though you must put money in the plate.
 Our regular attendees will put their financial contributions in the offering plates to pay for our expenses and fund our outreach giving.
 We hope you will return to St. Andrew’s and that you’ll drop your information card in the plate, so we can send you any information you request.
 If you want to stay anonymous, that’s okay too!